Skip to main

 “Part of what this medium can do is to reflect and expand on the data set,” added Research Data Librarian Isaac Wink, who collaborated with Cinelli to bring the exhibit to fruition.
 “The design brings forth information in ways that can subvert expectations, reveal preferences, and present illuminating dissonances.
 It’s a powerful way to interact with data.”

-Some student work will be interactive, allowing users to zoom in to fine-grained details.
-Other work will be printed and mounted.
+Some student work is interactive, allowing users to zoom in to fine-grained details.
+Other work is printed and mounted.
 All promise to demonstrate the capacities of a medium growing ever more important for making sense of our world, from the cosmic to the highly personal.

 “Collaborating with SAVS students to put on this exhibition has been wonderful for demonstrating the endless ways to explore and present data,” said Wink.
 “Our mental image of a data visualization is often an Excel graph, which limits imagination somewhat on how data can be presented.
 Mia's students have pushed past those limits, creating visualizations with original structures that still faithfully convey the underlying data.
 I was honored to get to contribute my feedback on structure and storytelling to these pieces.”